ndzib-advent-of-code/day1-java/Readme.md

 - Compile the code with the command `javac Calories.java`
 - Finally run the code with command `java Calories`

-The code runs with an inbuilt input text file optionally, provide a path (on local computer) containing expected test data when running the application `java Calories /path/to/well/formatted/text/file`
+The code runs with an inbuilt input text file optionally, provide a path (on local computer) containing expected test data when running the application `java Calories /path/to/well/formatted/text/file top-n-results-to-return`

 [Problem statement](https://adventofcode.com/2022/day/1)